OSHA Training

 A written exam will follow the classroom portion of the training.

-Each student will operate the equipment for the practical training/evaluation.
+Each student will operate the equipment for the practical training/performance recording.
 USTC will provide training to accommodate all experience levels.

 A typical training course is completed during one workday.
 USTC will work with you to address any site-specific training needs to ensure employees have the best job specific training possible.
 Actual training schedules are dependent on the number of students and the extent of site-specific training.